ethereum-optimism/optimism-tutorial/dapptools/README.md

    ```
    This configures the dapphub binary cache and installs the `dapp`, `solc`, `seth` and `hevm` executables.
 For more information on Dapptools [click here](https://github.com/dapphub/dapptools).

-7. Log out and log back in to complete the Docker installation (required).
+7. If you haven't already, log out and log back in to complete the Docker installation.

 ### Start an Optimistic Ethereum Node